Timothy Dwight (Massachusetts politician)

-Captain Timothy Dwight (1629–1718) represented Dedham in the Great and General Court of Massachusetts and was the progenitor of the Dwight family.
+Captain Timothy Dwight (1629–1718 N.S) represented Dedham in the Great and General Court of Massachusetts and was the progenitor of the Dwight family.

 Personal life

-Dwight was born in England in 1629 to John and Hannah Dwight and was brought to Dedham, Massachusetts in 1635 as a child.
+Dwight was born in England in 1629 to John and Hannah Dwight née Close and was brought to Dedham, Massachusetts in 1635 as a child.
 John Dwight was one of the first settlers of Dedham.
 Timothy was made a freeman in 1655 and was a member of the First Church and Parish in Dedham beginning in 1652.

-Dwight was married six times.
-The first time was on November 11, 1651, to Sarah Perman, who died in childbirth on May 29, 1652.
-On May 3, 1653, he married Sarah Powell, who died on June 27, 1664; she gave him four children.
-Anna Flynt, his third wife on January 9, 1664 – 1665, gave him 10 children, including Josiah Dwight.
+Dwight was married six times and fathered 14 children.

+His first marriage was to Sarah Perman née Sibley, on November 11, 1651.
+Sarah Sibley Dwight died in childbirth on May 29, 1652.

-His fourth wife, the widow Mary Endwind of Reading, Massachusetts, married him on January 7, 1686 – 1687 and died August 30, 1688, without any children.
-Esther Fisher became his fifth wife on July 31, 1690, and died on January 30, 1690 – 1691.
-Bethia Morse, his final wife, married him on February 1, 1691 – 1692 and died on February 6, 1717 – 1718.
-He had 14 children.
+His second marriage was to Sarah Powell (daughter of Michael Powell (Massachusetts politician), on May 3, 1653.
+Four children were born to them.
+Sarah Powell Dwight died on June 27, 1664.

+His third marriage was to Anna Flynt (Flint), niece of Leonard Hoar, on January 9, 1664 (January 9, 1665 N.S.).
+Ten children were born to them, including Justice Nathaniel Dwight, Reverend Josiah Dwight,[6] and Captain Henry Dwight.
+(See Dwight family).

+His fourth marriage was to Mary Edwards née Pooll (Poole), widow of Mathew Edwards, on January 7, 1686 (January 7, 1687 N.S.).
+They had no children together.
+Mary Pooll Dwight died August 30, 1688.

+His fifth marriage was to Esther Fisher (daughter of Daniel Fisher (Massachusetts politician) on July 31, 1690.
+They had no children together.
+Esther Fisher Dwight died on January 30, 1690 (January 30, 1691 N.S.).

+His sixth marriage was to Bethia Morse, on February 1, 1691 (February 1, 1692 N.S.).
+They had no children together.
+Bethia Morse Dwight died on February 6, 1717 (February 6, 1718 N.S.), just a week after her husband.
+They were buried together, on the same day, in the family vault.

-Military and public service
+Military and Public Service

 Dwight served in the Great and General Court from 1691 to 1692 and perhaps later.
 He also served for 10 years as Town Clerk and 25 years as selectman.
 His public service was praised by Rev. Samuel Dexter, who called him "a man of renown."

 Dwight, with Richard Ellis, served as the agent of the Town when negotiating with King Phillip for title to the land today known as Wrentham, Massachusetts in 1660.
 He was also town clerk for a total of 10 years, having first been elected in 1661.
 He served 24 terms as selectman, beginning in 1644.

 He was a cornet of a cavalry troop as a young man and later served as a captain of foot soldiers.
 He fought against the native peoples in the area ten times, and either killed or took prisoner nine.